 It cannot look like this one, advertised as in good

 So in the meantime I have

 simply put the old 16x16LH prop in my bilge.
-It wasn't secured and
+It was not secured and

 that worried me.
 In a seaway with the boat rocking having a loose

-heavy object is stupidity.
+heavy object is unadulterated stupidity.
 I knew a solution needed to be found.

 propeller resided under the water pump for a time before moving to